vdmpeniel/stage3-module1-task/README.md

 - [x] CRUD operations [(what_is_CRUD)](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) for News.
 - [x] Create operation – fill only title, content, authorId and return created object.
 - [x] Get All News operation – return list of objects.
-- [x] Get News by id operation – return object by provided news id.
+- [x] Get News by id operation – return object by provided newsModel id.
-- [x] For update operation – update only title, content, authorId by provided news id and return updated object.
+- [x] For update operation – update only title, content, authorId by provided newsModel id and return updated object.
-- [x] Delete News operation – delete entity from list objects by provided news id and return boolean value.
+- [x] Delete News operation – delete entity from list objects by provided newsModel id and return boolean value.

 All returned and received data should be like [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) type.